roshkins/AjaxDemo/README.md

 inject into the form, we can use an underscore template.

 I would make a partial called `secrets/_tag_select.html`.
-Note that I don't say `erb`, since this is going to contain an underscore template.
-The template should not be processed server-side, but instead be processed client-side.
+Note that I don't say `.erb`, since this is going to contain an underscore template.
+The template should not be processed server-side; we want to send the template, unprocessed, to the client, so that it can be rendered client-side by underscore.

 ```html+erb
 <script type="text/template" id="tag_select">